Up to 60% off sofas & mattresses — limited‑time deals.

 Misconception or risk Better approach

-It will “save space” because it replaces chairs Assume a big footprint; tape it out and protect your walk paths first
+It will “save space” because it replaces chairs Assume a large footprint; tape it out first and protect your walk paths in a small room.

-Left-facing and right-facing are interchangeable Stand facing the sofa; choose the return/chaise side that keeps the room’s open side open
+Left-facing and right-facing are interchangeable Stand facing the sofa and use a left-facing vs. right-facing guide to pick the return or chaise that keeps the room’s open side open.

-Deeper seats are always more comfortable Choose depth so the area behind your knees is not pressed by the seat edge; add lumbar support if you lounge
+Deeper seats are always more comfortable Choose a depth that does not press behind your knees; add lumbar support if you tend to lounge.

-Corners and chaises feel the same as middle seats Decide who gets the prime lounge spots and whether both sides need equal length
+Corners and chaises feel the same as middle seats Decide who gets the best lounge spots and whether both sides need the same length or a true chaise-style return.

-Delivery will work itself out Measure doors, halls, stairs, elevator, and turning points; modular pieces reduce risk
+Delivery will work itself out Measure doors, halls, stairs, elevators, and tight turns early; modular sectional pieces reduce risk.

-Use a quick, physical test: mark the outline on the floor with painter’s tape, then walk your normal routes (front door to kitchen, hallway to patio, couch to TV).
-If you find yourself detouring around the outline, the U is likely too deep for the room.
+Start with a physical test.
+Mark the outline on the floor with painter’s tape, then walk the routes you use every day, such as from the front door to the kitchen or from the hallway to the patio.
+It also helps to measure the sectional footprint on paper before you shop.
+If you already have to detour around the outline, the U-shape is probably too deep for the room.

 Action Summary

-• Tape the footprint and “walk the routes” before you shop.
+• Tape the footprint and check it against overall couch dimensions before you shop.

-• Decide whether you need symmetrical returns or one longer lounge side.
+• Decide whether you want balanced returns or one longer chaise side.

-• Measure delivery constraints early; prioritize modular if access is tight.
+• Measure delivery constraints early, and prioritize the best modular sectional sofas if access is tight.

 Modular U-shaped sectionals and reconfigurable layouts